Relevant to candidates sitting Performance Management

 Standard costing and variances are included in syllabus area D. All of the variances previously examined in MA are assumed knowledge here and, while these basic variances would not be expected to be the basis of a complete question in Section B or C, their inclusion in either part of a Section B or C question or as a Section A question would be reasonable.

 Syllabus area E

 The syllabus concludes with performance measurement and control.
 This is the core of the syllabus.
 Accountants need to understand how a business should be managed and controlled.
 They should appreciate the importance of both financial and non-financial performance measures in management.
-Hence, the syllabus explicitly states in E1c that candidates may be required to ‘analyse past performance and suggest ways for improving financial and non-financial performance’, although this skill was assumed previously in PM anyway.
+Hence, the syllabus explicitly states that candidates may be required to ‘analyse past performance and suggest ways for improving financial and non-financial performance’, although this skill was assumed previously in PM anyway.